Programming-Tips-for-Success/programming-projects-ideas/intro.md

 Here is the list of projects you can check for both UI and logic perspective-

-E-attendance system-

-Try to make an attendance system.

-Chatbot-

-To make this, your app must be deployed on the server.

-online examination site/App-

-Add questions with multiple choices

-Book rental system-

-stock management system-

-Pocket Calculator

-a chatting app like a messenger

 Make some sort of stripped-down Slack app.

  what features you must need to implement: